rpy2/rpy2/doc/source/robjects_oop.rst

 the dispatch being made at run-time from the first argument in the function call.

 For example, the function *plot.lm* plots objects of class *lm*.
-The call *plot(something)* will see R extract the class name of the object something, and see if a function *plot.<class_of_something>* is in the search path.
+The call *plot(something)* makes R extract the class name of the object something, and see if a function *plot.<class_of_something>* is in the search path.

 .. note::